Razor Power Core E90 Scooter Vs Razor E100 - Which One is Best?

 Kick Start and Acceleration

 Both scooters require a kick start of 3 km/h in order to get started.
 Once the motors have started, the E90 has a push button that kids will press in order to start the motor.
 The E100 has twist acceleration on the handlebar.

-Neither of these have variable speed.
+Neither of these electric scooters have variable speed.
 Younger kids may find the push button slightly easier than the twist control but it should be fine for most kids.

 Size and Scooter Weight